OzzyGoylusun/SQL-Case-Study-Analysing-Unicorn-Companies/README.md

 ### Data Source

-The database, named after *Unicorns*, utilised for this project is hosted at DataCamp's proprietary servers, and as such, no data import work was necessary to undertake.
+The database, named after *Unicorns*, utilised for this project is hosted at DataCamp's proprietary servers, and as such, no data import work was required.
 The database consists of the following four tables:

 <img width="487" alt="Screen Shot 2023-12-07 at 13 51 48" src="https://github.com/OzzyGoylusun/SQL-Case-Study-Analysing-Unicorn-Companies/assets/152992554/0290b79a-f30d-4fb4-9656-06a2d92b0717">
 <img width="480" alt="Screen Shot 2023-12-07 at 13 51 41" src="https://github.com/OzzyGoylusun/SQL-Case-Study-Analysing-Unicorn-Companies/assets/152992554/9896ef92-7cdd-4cbf-b953-43a73ec959b5">